asifikbal09/class-routine-with-HTML-and-CSS/README.md

 - **CSS**: For styling and responsive design

 ## File Structure
-  ├── index.html # Main HTML file for the class routine └── styles.css # CSS file for styling the webpage
+  ├── index.html # Main HTML file for the class routine <br>
+  └── styles.css # CSS file for styling the webpage